JacobWeinbren/Israel-Data/README.md

 ## How it Works

-- Data is downloaded into the directory `data`, using
+1. Data is downloaded into the directory `data`, using the sites listed under Sources
+2. Manually, inferred polling stations are written into `data/inferred.xlsx`.
+This is done by looking
+3. Polling Stations are processed using `scripts/stations_process.py`, and tabluated into `input/stations`
+4. Polling Stations are geocoded using `scripts/stations_geocode.py`, and results are produced in `output/stations`.
+This takes a long time.

 ## Notes

-## Notes

-Searches go by address and settlement/district name.
-Return ballots are either too specific or too inspecific to be useful context.
+- The geocoding name is calculated through address + ', ' + settlement name

-See `inferred.xlsx` for addresses inferred (and those which couldn't).
+- See `inferred.xlsx` for addresses inferred (and those which couldn't).

-16th and 17th Knesset has weird ballot numbering scheme - assuming to divide by 10 for consistency.
+- 16th and 17th Knesset requires dividing by 10 to keep ballot numbers

-Decimal points imply multiple booths at one polling station.
+- Decimal points suggest multiple booths at one polling station.
 Though sometimes multiple stations can also be at one address.

-Any excel files for the 21st Knesset and before have been converted from `.xls` to `.xlsx`
+## Thanks

 Thanks to the Israeli Election Commision for data and support.
 And many thanks To Dr. Gidi Nevo and Prof. Michal Krumer-Nevo for visiting the Israeli Archives for this project.